aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.shaping/cluster/get_string/_index.md

 ## get_string(clusters) {#clusterlist}

-Creates System.String using codepoints from the specified clusters.
+Creates string using codepoints from the specified clusters.